-My life’s focus at the time was shifting from career to family as I had married and was moving towards starting a family.
-In 2007, while pregnant with my first child, I attended my first Creative Problem Solving Institute Conference (CPSI) and it was at that time I was introduced to the study of creativity as a discipline – creativity as problem solving.
+In 2007, I attended my first Creative Problem Solving Institute Conference (CPSI) and it was at that time I was introduced to the study of creativity as a discipline – creativity as problem solving.

 Attending the conference marked a significant turning point in my creative path.
-Learning the Creative Problem Solving (CPS) process in my Springboard training session opened my eyes to a world of possibility.
+Learning the Creative Problem Solving (CPS) process in my Springboard training session opened my eyes to deliberate creativity and a world of possibility.

 Then came a life-changing event: the birth of my first child.

 My baby girl was born January 9, 2008.
-I spent the entire 2008 year tending to my new baby girl.
 I was in love and wanted nothing but the best for her.
 I watched her eyes focus on an object as she observed and processed information and wondered: